jasonm23/onlisp-markdown/onlisp.md

 nilf and tf, which set their arguments to nil and t, respectively.
 These macros are simple, but they make a difference.

-Like setq, setf can take multiple arguments—alternating variables and val-
+Like setq, setf can take multiple arguments—alternating variables and values:
-ues:

 ```
 (setf x 1 y 2)